The Bitfinex Dilemma: Blow up now, or try a Hail-Mary to retain in business.

 The Chief Financial Officer of Bitfinex, Giancarlo Devasini has a very interesting take on what ‘value’ is.medium.com

-In this post, I’m going to look at things a little bit from the side of Bitfinex of the choices they had, and this may help explain their rational for committing fraud on a wholesale scale while sending their trolls out to try and gaslight me.
+In this post, I’m going to look at things a little bit from the side of Bitfinex of the choices they had, and this may help explain their rational for their actions, while sending their trolls out to try and gaslight me.

 If you recall, Bitfinex was hacked and lost 72 million dollars of their customers money.
 They slowly paid back a small percentage of these with ‘real money’.